 Note: The Strength Phase we use in the Off Season is different than the Strength Phase in the Pre-Season.
 In the Off Season, we still focus on developing the athlete’s strength, but we don’t reduce the reps too low just yet.
 At SportStrength, the Off Season Strength Phase is more of a blended Hypertrophy and Strength Phase than an actual ‘Strength Phase’, which you will find in Pre Season Training.

-Your athlete’s Strength Training will vary dependent on where they are in their Sport Season.
-It’s important that your athlete move through the different Training Phases so they may develop physically, prepare themselves for season, and ensure their training goals align with their sport season.
+Your athlete’s Strength Training will vary dependent upon where they are in their Sport Season.
+It’s important that your athlete move through the different Training Phases so they may develop physically and correctly prepare for sport.